HMS Bergamot (1917): Sinking

 His war diary describes how he sighted a lone merchant ship, with no defensive armament (an unusual sight by 1917).
 Bergamot evidently sighted the U-boat's periscope, as she began to zig-zag at high speed.
 U-84 fired one torpedo – which hit on the port side – and Bergamot broke in half and sank in four minutes.
 Surfacing, U-84 sighted an unusually large number of crew (70) and pieces of wood floating.
 The U-boat's log identifies the possibility of Bergamot being a "trap ship".
 One of the indicators being the narrow beam in relation to the length of the ship, a sure sign of a warship.

-The torpedo struck her on the port side, entering the auxiliary engine room and destroying the dynamo and the bulkhead separating the auxiliary engine room from the main engine room.
+The torpedo struck her on the port side at 13 minutes to 9, entering the auxiliary engine room and destroying the dynamo and the bulkhead separating the auxiliary engine room from the main engine room.
 All the lights went out.
 Bergamot launched a "panic party" in lifeboat no.1, containing 31 men, but the ship lurched to port, both the bow and stern rising out of the water, and she sank too quickly for the ruse to be successful.

 U-84 approached Lifeboat no. 2 and asked where the captain was.
 They were told, "In the other boat, Sir" although actually he was on a small raft being towed by no.2 at the time.
 U-84 had both her deck guns trained on the lifeboat, but they believed the story and headed for lifeboat no. 1, now about 2 mi away.
 There, they went close alongside and hauled the ship's steward aboard, probably because he was the only one with a collar and tie on, and looked like an officer.
 Luckily, he stuck to the cover story, although questioned severely by Rohr as to "where bound, what cargo?" and was told to go back to his lifeboat, after having been given a glass of port wine and a cigarette, and after also transferring a wounded man that the submarine had picked up to the boat.
 With a cheery, "See you after the war!" the submarine disappeared into the night mists.